Career Profile

 Perform clerical duties for courts of law, municipalities, or governmental licensing agencies and bureaus.
 May prepare docket of cases to be called; secure information for judges and court; prepare draft agendas or bylaws for town or city council; answer official correspondence; keep fiscal records and accounts; issue licenses or permits; and record data, administer tests, or collect fees.
 Clerks of Court are classified in Managers, All Other (11-9199).

-Court, Municipal, & License Clerks
+Court, Municipal, & License Clerk

 Occupational Outlook